 - When you are on the go.
-There will come a time when you need to clean your dog but it is not possible to give your dog a complete bath — for example when traveling.
+There will come a time when you need to clean your dog but it is not possible to give your dog a complete dog bath — for example when traveling.
 In this situation, the waterless shampoo that you just bought recently could become a lifesaver.
 You can simply apply and clean your dog from any dirt and debris that might tag along the road.

 How to Use Waterless Dog Shampoo?

-Using waterless dog shampoo is quite simple, you just need to apply or spray the waterless shampoo on the area which you want to clean, spread the shampoo, and wipe it off with a dry towel.
+Using waterless dog shampoo is quite simple, you just need to apply or spray the waterless shampoo on the area which you want to clean, spread the lather, and wipe it off with a dry towel.
 To understand more about the process, let’s watch the video below:

 2. Artificial fragrance.
 Some artificial fragrances have been known to pose real risks of exposure to toxic ingredients and cause cancer.

 3. Artificial colors.
-Some brands use artificial colors to visually enhance the products.
+Some brands use artificial colors to visually enhance their products.
 While it might look appealing to you, but what they don’t tell you is some of these artificial colors are linked to organ damage, cancer, birth defects, and allergic reactions.

 4. Paraben preservatives are linked to estrogen disruption, cancer, and reproductive issues.
 They are usually listed with these names: Butylparaben, Methylparaben, or Propylparaben.

 7. SD Alcohol 40 (also called isopropyl or SD-40) can cause toxic ingredients to build up in your dog’s body.
-This ingredient enhances the absorption rate of your dog’s skin to any other chemical ingredients around them — good or bad chemicals.
+This ingredient enhances the absorption rate of your dog’s skin and coat to any other chemical ingredients around them — good or bad chemicals.

-8. Proprietary blend of coat and skin conditioners and moisturizers.
-In other words, this statement can be quickly translated: “this product is made of some ingredients that we don’t want you to know!”If you find this statement on the bottle, save your money and look for another product.
+8. A proprietary blend of coat and skin conditioners and moisturizers.
+In other words, this statement can be quickly translated: “This product is made of some ingredients that we don’t want you to know!”If you find this statement on the shampoo spray bottle, save your money and look for another product.

 9. PEG-40 Lanolin is a polyethylene glycol derivative of lanolin which is used in cosmetics as an emulsifier and emollient.
 This ingredient is linked to organ toxicity.
 Some studies have even suggested that this ingredient may be contaminated with dioxane and ethylene oxide.
 They are used as a solvent in the manufacture of other chemicals and as a laboratory reagent, and both are linked to liver, kidney damage, and cancer.

 11. Propylene glycol is a synthetic chemical that is widely used in many industrial and commercial products ranging from antifreeze, liquid, laundry detergent solvents and paint.
-This ingredient has the same trait with PEG as penetration enhancer and linked to many health problems such as skin irritation, allergic reactions, kidneys and liver damage, cardiovascular problems, respiratory issues, cancer, and many more.
+This ingredient has the same trait with PEG as a penetration enhancer and linked to many health problems such as skin irritation, allergic reactions, kidneys and liver damage, cardiovascular problems, respiratory issues, cancer, and many more.

 13. Triethanolamine (TEA) is a strongly alkaline substance used as a surfactant and pH adjuster.
-This ingredient is used in some personal care and cosmetic products such as eyeliner, mascara, eyeshadow, shampoo, fragrance, skin care, skin cleansing products, and many more.
+This ingredient is used in some personal care and cosmetic products such as eyeliner, mascara, eyeshadow, shampoo, fragrance, skincare, skin cleansing products, and many more.
 This ingredient has proved dangerous with short-term and long-term effects ranging from skin and eye irritation to respiratory and immune systems damage and cancer.

-14. Mineral oil is widely used to help the dogs’ skin preserve its own moisture.
-And even many dog parents have suggested putting a drop of mineral oil in the dogs’ eyes before a bath to protect the eyes to keep the shampoo out.
+14. Mineral oil is widely used to help the dog’s skin preserve its own moisture.
+And even many dog parents have suggested putting a drop of mineral oil in the dogs’ eyes before a full bath to protect the eyes to keep the shampoo out.
 Is mineral oil really safe to use?
 Many mineral oils are not pharmaceutical grades and therefore is not safe.
 They are contaminated and linked to possible neurotoxicity and severe allergic reactions.
 If the brands only use pharmaceutical grade mineral oils such as hydrocarbon and benzene then it is safe.

 15. Sodium benzoate preservative is dangerous when mixed with citric acid or ascorbic acid as the mixing may produce benzene which is linked to leukemia and other blood disorders and cancer.
 When you see sodium benzoate preservative is listed on the bottle, make sure the other ingredients are not there.

 16. Sodium Lauryl Sulfate (SLS) can be found in many cosmetic products, as well as in industrial cleaners.
-Research studies on SLS have shown links to skin and eyes irritation, organ toxicity, neurotoxicity, reproductive toxicity, endocrine disruption, ecotoxicology, and cancer.
+Research studies on SLS have shown links to skin and eye irritation, organ toxicity, neurotoxicity, reproductive toxicity, endocrine disruption, ecotoxicology, and cancer.

 17. Sodium Laureth Sulfate (SLES) is very similar to SLS and used as a surfactant (cleaning agent).
-It’s less irritating to skin and hair than SLS, but it’s more dangerous.
+It’s less irritating to skin and fur than SLS, but it’s more dangerous.
 The problem lies in the manufacturing process.
 To make the ingredient milder (less irritating), manufacturers put it through a process called ethoxylation.
 The problem is that ethoxylation produces a chemical called 1,4-dioxane which is a known carcinogen — cancer-causing agent.

 18. Ammonium Laureth Sulfate is used as a cleansing agent (surfactant) that remove oils and dirt and foaming agent.
 Just like all surfactants, this ingredient can cause irritation.
-It also poses the similar risk with SLES as the ingredient may be contaminated with potentially toxic manufacturing impurities such as 1,4-dioxane.
+It also poses a similar risk with SLES as the ingredient may be contaminated with potentially toxic manufacturing impurities such as 1,4-dioxane.

 19. Polysorbates are often used as a surfactant or emulsifier in cosmetic products.
-This ingredient is added in dog shampoo to give you a thick, foamy shop.
+This ingredient is added in waterless shampoo to give you a thick, foamy shop.
 This ingredient is simply dangerous, it may react with both the scalp and skin, disrupting the skin’s natural pH balance, and destroying the skin’s natural protective barrier.

-20. Cocamidopropyl betaine is surfactant found in many personal care products, including shampoo, toothpaste, and body wash.
+20. Cocamidopropyl betaine is a surfactant found in many personal care products, including shampoo, toothpaste, and body wash.
 This ingredient has been associated with skin irritations and allergic reactions.